AI Scan of Calories in Milk

 Not nutritionally.
 Most plant milks have less protein (1-2g vs 3.4g) and require fortification to match dairy in calcium and vitamins.
 However, they can be lower in calories (almond milk ~13 kcal/100ml).

-Can drinking large amounts of whole milk cause rapid fat gain?
+Can drinking a lot of whole milk cause weight gain?

-Is raw unpasteurized milk nutritionally superior to commercial milk?
+Is raw milk nutritionally better than pasteurized milk?